THE JOE MERCER STORY

 Although their careers were intertwined, a combined article wouldn’t do them justice so I’ve decided to write separately about each.
 The Stan Cullis Story is elsewhere on this site, here is Joe Mercer’s.

-Joe Senior
+Joe Sr

 Joe Mercer Jr was the eldest son of Joe Mercer who himself was a professional footballer.
 Mercer Sr was a tough, no-nonsense centre-half and started out with Ellesmere Port Town before joining Nottingham Forest in 1910.
 He almost signed for Everton but when Toffees manager Walter Cuff went to watch him play he reported back; “He’s a good player alright, but he’d get us thrown out of the league!”

 Four months after the start of World War One and a day after the 17th Middlesex, the famed ‘Footballers Battalion’ was formed Mercer travelled down to London with teammates Tom Gibson and Harold Iremonger to enlist.
-In 1915 the Battalion was posted to the Western front where Mercer was promoted to sergeant.
+In 1915 the Battalion was posted to the Western front where Mercer was promoted to Sergeant.
 After suffering wounds to his head, leg and shoulder and being gassed, he was captured at Oppy in 1917 and spent the final year of the hostilities in three different Prisoner-of-War camps before finally being released in January 1919.

 When he came home Mercer brought back a football for his 4-year-old son, to whom he was a virtual stranger.
 He tried to resume his playing career, spending some time with Tranmere Rovers but found it impossible to perform at his former level due to the injuries suffered.
 He retired, going back to bricklaying, his original trade.
 He sadly passed away, aged just 37, in 1927, succumbing to health problems brought about by the gassing he had suffered in the trenches.